DurjaMan27/bridge/README.md

 python test_baseline_debug.py

 ## Most recent update:
-- fixed server bottleneck by added more process pool connections
+- server bottleneck still exists -- stopping at 1074 bids for some reason
 - added more error logging and helper function
 - added batch function to split up calls to eval_env for large env numbers